-Belt: A rubber coated layer of cords that is located between the plies and the tread.
+Belt: A rubber coated layer of cords between the plies and the tread.
 Cords may be made from steel or other reinforcing materials.

 Bead: The tire bead contains steel wires wrapped by steel cords that hold the tire onto the rim.